HarrisKirk/jenkins-global-monitor/README.md

 Shows a color-coded status of a list of Jenkins servers.
 Intended for a wall monitor.
 It is a war file intended to be dropped into a any web container.
 Configuration of Jenkins servers to monitor is a groovy source file compiled on startup.
-Currently, the web page refreshes every 2 mins.
+Currently, the web page refresh rate is configurable.

 RED: The server has a failed job
 GREEN: No failed jobs